-Applicant Response: The surrounding area is served by existing water and sewer that is located with rights-of-way.
-The existing mains have adequate capacity to accommodate the land division.
+Applicant Response: The surrounding area is served by existing water and sewer mains that are located with the abutting rights-of-way.
+The existing mains have adequate capacity to accommodate the proposed land division.
 It is not anticipated that upgrades to the mains will be necessary or that over-sizing will be applicable to this small land division.

 C. Inadequate existing streets.
-Whenever existing streets, adjacent to, within a tract or providing access to and/or from a tract, are of inadequate width and/or improvement standards, additional right-of-way and/or improvements to the existing streets may be required.
+Whenever existing streets, adjacent to, within a tract or providing access to and/or from a tract, are of inadequate width and/or improvement standards, additional right-of- way and/or improvements to the existing streets may be required.

-Applicant Response: The property is located within a residential area that was developed and platted in 2019 - 2022.
-All improvements were made in accordance with City of La Pine standards and specifications, and are of adequate width to the serve the area.
+Applicant Response: The property is located within a residential area that has been developed and was platted in 2023 (CS21206).
+All improvements were made in accordance with City of La Pine standards and specifications, and the streets are of adequate width to the serve the area.
 Therefore, the applicant anticipates that no additional improvements and/or dedications will be required.